Grant-Archibald-MS/powerfuldev-testing/site/_posts/2024-11-19-roadmap-aligment-managed-operations-at-ignite-2024.md

 {% include figure popup=true image_path="https://www.microsoft.com/en-us/power-platform/blog/wp-content/uploads/2024/11/IntroManagedOps-2048x1164.jpg" alt="Overview diagram of Power Platform Managed Operations" %}

-For a detailed review our [Roadmap Alignment](/powerfuldev-testing/context/roadmap-alignment).
+For a deeper review our have a look at [Roadmap Alignment](/powerfuldev-testing/context/roadmap-alignment) for more information.

 ## Managed Operations